 - Citrus fruits

 Allow hot food to cool before eating and avoid ice cream, ice cubes and other very cold or chilled foods.
-According to the University of Nebraska Medical Center, you should also avoid drinking soda.
+You should also avoid drinking soda.
 Sugary soda can trigger sensitivity, and sodas also contain phosphoric and citric acid, which erode tooth enamel.

 How to Treat Tooth Nerve Pain

 To treat tooth nerve pain effectively, brush your teeth correctly, use a toothpaste for sensitive teeth and visit your dentist.
 Scrubbing harshly at your teeth erodes tooth enamel and can damage your gums, exposing tooth roots.
 Use a soft-bristled toothbrush and hold it at a 45° angle.
 Brush in a back and forth motion along the gumline.
-To help calm your tooth nerves while you brush, you can use a sensitive toothpaste like such as Colgate® Enamel Health™ Sensitive Toothpaste.
+To help calm your tooth nerves while you brush, you can use a sensitive toothpaste.
 Your pain and sensitivity may be due to a dental problem that can be fixed, so go to see your dentist.

-Pain while eating isn't fun, but there's plenty you can do to treat tooth sensitivity.
+Pain while eating isn't fun, but there is plenty you can do to treat tooth sensitivity.
 Avoid very hot or cold and sweet or acidic foods, and pay your dentist a visit.
 When nerve pain from your teeth is reduced or fixed, you can enjoy your food again.